Blog

 The structured approach to customer-first execution

-Most companies say customer-first.
-Few are structured about it.
-The operating cadence, the three rituals, and the metrics that move 'customer-first' from a value on the wall to a practice on the calendar.
+Most companies say customer-first; few are structured about it.
+The operating cadence, the three rituals, and the metrics that make it a practice, not a poster.

 Founder Notes

-A short founder note on why we made three focused things instead of one platform, why we stay small, and what 'execution over theatre' means when you have to live by it.
+A short founder note on why we made several focused offerings instead of one platform, why we stay small, and what 'execution over theatre' means when you have to live by it.

 Engineering